oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 **Q: What are the minimum number of PRs that one should have?**

 A: There is no specific minimum number.
 Remember that quality is more important than quantity.
-It is better to submit a nontrivial PR rather than a simple bug fix.
+It is better to submit a non-trivial PR rather than a one-line wording change.
 Start with starter issues, then prioritize ones that touch the area(s) of the codebase which are related to your project.

 **Q: What is the total number of contributors that will be accepted?**

-A: As many as we think will succeed, though the Google GSoC admins may impose quotas.
+A: As many as we think will succeed, though the Google GSoC admins may impose limits based on how they decide to distribute contributor slots among the different open-source organizations.

-**Q: May I use parts of another applicant's proposal?**

-A: Your proposal should be original (see section 2.4 of the [Contributor Participation Agreement](https://summerofcode.withgoogle.com/terms/contributor)).
-During the selection process, we automatically disqualify plagiarized proposals before sending the rest to reviewers.

-**Q: Can I use text from the Internet or other sources in my proposal?**

-A: Brief quotes from other sources are fine, as long as, every time you quote a source, you make it clear that you are doing so, and provide a link or reference back to the source.

 **Q: I do not have any experience in skill XYZ.
 Is some certification required?**